MaazJanjua/structure-for-web-sites/README.md

 # structure-for-web-sites

+This Structure Is About To All Web Sites
 <br>
-This Structure Is About To All Web Sites.And My First Repository.
+And My First Repository.
 <br>
 [Author--Maaz.Janjua]